kyberdrb/vscode_cpp_cmake_example_project/README.md

     - adds support for CMake syntax completion & highlighting
     - installs `CMake` [twxs] extension alongside with the main extension
 - `clangd` [LLVM]
-    - add support for syntax completion
+    - optional; adds support for syntax completion - `clangd` completion seems to me to be more reliable on Linux platform than default Intellisense from Microsoft's `C/C++` extension

 ![](res/extensions.png)